Pain Under Right Rib Cage: 12 Causes & Treatment

 Complete our online kidney stones symptoms quiz to determine whether your symptoms may be related to stones.

-What to do: If you think you may have kidney stones, proceed to an emergency room for assessment.
+How to treat: If you think you may have kidney stones, proceed to an emergency room for assessment.
 The doctor may administer IV analgesics to help relieve pain.

 Furthermore, it is important to consult a urologist upon discharge to ensure the stones are adequately treated.
 The doctor may prescribe medications that help eliminate the stone, while large stones stones may require surgical removal.